Expedey/referral-system-demo/README.md

 ### 3. Set Up Supabase

 1. Create a new Supabase project
-2. Run the SQL schema provided above
+2. Run the SQL schema from `database-schema.sql` file
 3. Get your project URL and anon key

 ### 4. Environment Variables